article

 Data inconsistency

 When data is spread across shadow IT, it falls outside IT’s centralized management.
-This results in the creation and propagation of unofficial, invalid, or outdated information as well as creates versioning issues.
+This results in the creation and propagation of unofficial, invalid, or outdated information, and also creates versioning issues.

 Lack of IT visibility and control